timlindeberg/tlang/frontend/src/documentation/1_HelloWorld.md

 Executing with `java HelloWorld World` prints `Hello World!`.

-## How it works
+## Generated default class

 The `tlang` compiler generates a class called `HelloWorld` (taken from the filename) and puts all the loose statements in the file in to the main method and all loose functions are included in the class as static functions.
 The result looks something like this:

 ```tlang
 class HelloWorld =